 Will Fianna Fail and Mr Cowen have the vision and competence to see us through the bad times?
 I sincerely doubt it.

-5 thoughts on “Economic and property doom in Ireland”
+5 responses to “Economic and property doom in Ireland”

 I too agree that periods like this are good for economies.
 My hunch is it will be far higher than 6%, largely on the basis of an imploding construction industry.
 I guess we will find out by the end of this year.